 The ASPCA will consider grants to those organizations whose focus and expertise are concentrated on reducing the suffering of equines who have lost their homes or been cruelly treated.
 Applicants must have already received their 501(c)(3) determination from the IRS or be a governmental/municipal agency in order to apply.
 Equine rescues and sanctuaries must care for at least ten equine concurrently to be considered for funding.
 The ASPCA will consider grant applications for equines ONLY in the following areas (submit one project or request per application).

-Grants for housing and rehabilitation of the equine victims of large-scale seizures due to cruelty, neglect or abandonment impacting eight or more equine are available.
-Support in the form of $500/horse (not to exceed $15,000) can be applied for by an equine rescue group, humane society or animal control agency.
+Grants are available for housing and/or rehabilitation of equines who are the victims of cruelty, neglect or abandonment and who have been lawfully seized by law enforcement.
+To be eligible, the request must involve 8 or more equines from a single case.
+Support is limited to a maximum of $500/horse (not to exceed $15,000 total) and can be applied for by an equine rescue group, humane society, or animal control agency.
 Verification of the number of animals impacted must be submitted with the online application through one of the following: 1) link to an accurate media report; 2) affidavit from law enforcement authorities with jurisdiction over the case, or 3) a report from the veterinarian of record covering all seized equine.
 Applications must be submitted within three months of the seizure.

 Award Range: $4,000-$15,000